-Many Virginia lawyers say they practice Social Security Disability law.
+Many Virginia lawyers say they practice Social Security Disability law and will offer to take you case to win Social Security disability benefits.
 But, most of those lawyers don’t work with long-term disability or short-term disability insurance claims.
 Before you hire any lawyer to handle your long-term or short-term disability claim, you should ask if he or she has been trained in handling or has handled ERISA claims before.
 If that attorney can’t answer yes, he or she is probably not the right lawyer for you.

 That’s what makes us different.
-At the Ritchie Law Firm, we have a team of lawyers who have been trained to handle the complexities of long-term and short-term disability cases.
+At the Ritchie Law Firm, we have a team of lawyers who have been trained to handle the complexities of long term disability claims as well short-term disability.
 Sure, we also handle Social Security Disability cases.
-But, ERISA long-term and short-term disability cases are a different beast.
+But, ERISA long term disability claims and short term disability cases are a different beast.
 And, we know how to handle them.

-If you want your long-term or short-term disability case handled by a team of lawyers trained to handle this difficult area of the law that few lawyers know the first thing about, your search is over.
+If you are searching for “short term disability lawyers near me,” “best disability attorney near me,” “disability lawyers near me” or other similar searches, be careful of the results that the search engine provides.
+If want your long term disability claim handled by a team of lawyers trained to handle this difficult area of the law that few lawyers know the first thing about, your search is over.
 Whatever stage of applying for benefits you are in, whether you haven’t yet applied or you’ve been denied, we are happy to help.
-We can even help if you live in states other than Virginia or West Virginia by associating with counsel local to the jurisdiction where you live.
+We can even help if you live in states surrounding Virginia or West Virginia by associating with counsel local to the jurisdiction where you live.

 When Should You Get Legal Advice?